ska-sa/katgpucbf/doc/qualification.rst

 Configuration
 -------------
-You will need to create a :file:`pytest.ini` file in the root of your working copy.
+You will need to create a :file:`qualification/pytest.ini` file.
 It is specific to your test environment, so do not commit it to git.
 You'll need to set it up only once per machine that you're deploying on, and it'll look something like this: